 - Make Sure Your Letter is Received: In order to make sure your letter is received, follow these guidelines:

 - All mail sent to representatives’ DC offices go through security, which can delay arrival.
-If you have access to a fax machine, faxing your letter will ensure quick delivery.
+Sending to a district office or faxing to DC will help it arrive more quickly.

 - Representatives in DC receive high volumes of emails.
 Although email is a quick way to share your thoughts with your legislators, it could be overlooked.
 Consider taking a little extra time to write or type a letter to mail.

 Connect through a call: If you don’t have time to write a letter, making a telephone call is also a productive way to share your thoughts with your federal representatives.
 Here are some tips for contacting your federal representatives by phone: